EthanJY-CS/web_Scraping/README.md

 - IAM to create an admin User that we will use the credentials for when connecting to these services
 - EC2 instance to run and operate workflow on the cloud instead of locally (Milestone 7)

+I actually split the cloud_data methods in a seperate class as it made sense to not add it to a web_scraper class.
 To make this possible, I used the boto3 library to create a client that connects to S3 services, to upload the contents of raw_data, this is done individually for every product scraped, uploading with the 'path' as it would be locally and therefore as an object to S3 that can simulate that path.
 Then using sqlalchemy and pandas, for reading/uploading to AWS RDS, where we connect to the database via creating an engine from sqlAlchemy.
 With 3 main methods that we need;
 - To upload/append a data_dict of a product to the table 'gymshark-database' to RDS
 - To read the table (printing the .head() and then the shape of the table to confirm for testing to check if they are being uploaded correctly)